 - Tax Rule.
 This field will be pre-filled by the tax status indicated in the document header or if applicable, the tax rule set at the product level.
 It can be manually overridden.
 See Tax Rules for more information.

-- Purchase order memo (optional).
-This will be shown to the supplier on the purchase order.
+- Purchase order memo.
+This will be shown to the supplier on the purchase order (optional).

-To save a draft, click Save in the top left or bottom of the screen.
-This will save the purchase order for later authorisation without having it be picked up by your accounting reports.
+To save a PO as a draft, click Save in the top left or bottom of the screen.
+This will save the purchase order for later authorisation without it having to be picked up by your accounting reports.

 Once a purchase order has been authorised, you can optionally add a supplier deposit to use against the invoice.
 See Supplier Deposits for more information.
 This field is NOT for regular payments – regular payments are added when processing a supplier invoice.